 The Public Hygiene Exception may be helpful in utilizing medical data at research phases; it may, however, not work for companies intending to provide outcomes generated from medical data to third parties for business purposes, as this use does not fall within the scope of public hygiene.

+III.
 The “Academic Studies” Exception

 Companies can disclose personal data to third parties without obtaining the prior consent of the data subjects in the following cases (each of which excludes cases in which there is a possibility of unreasonable infringement upon an individual’s rights or interests) (collectively, the “Academic Studies Exception”):